DevsmileGod/Ecommerce_scrapperweb/README.md

    - Push changes: `git push origin feature/YourFeatureName`
    - Open a Pull Request with detailed description

-4. **Stay Engaged**: Respond to feedback and make necessary adjustments

 ## Collaborators

 We thank the following people who contributed to this project: